opitzconsulting/orcas/_docs/en/statics-syntax.md

 ## Index

 An index can be specified within a table (recommended) or outside of the table definition (like SQL Standard).
 Column-indizes should not be mixed with function-based-indizes.
-Error are possible.

 ### Index example (internally)